Visas and Health Tunisia

-Want to spend your holiday in Tunisia?
-Are you planning an expatriation project in Tunisia?
-Whatever the reason you choose to go there, consider taking out travel insurance or expat health insurance for you and your family.
-This will avoid possible financial, health, and legal complications in the event of an unannounced accident.
-We advise you to favour contracts whose guarantees cover repatriation, hospital costs, civil liability and other emergency medical expenses.
+Looking for a vacation in Tunisia?
+Are you planning an expatriation to Tunisia?
+Whatever your reason for going there, make sure you take out travel or expatriate health insurance for you and your family.
+In this way, you can avoid potential financial, health and legal complications in the event of an unexpected accident.
+We advise you to choose policies that cover repatriation, hospitalization, civil liability and other emergency medical expenses.

 insurance-tunisia